 In March 2020, the World Health Organization declared a global pandemic following the emergence and rapid spread of a novel strain of the coronavirus ("COVID-19").
 The outbreak and subsequent measures intended to limit the pandemic contributed to significant declines and volatility in financial markets.
 The pandemic adversely impacted global commercial activity, including significantly reducing worldwide demand for certain commodities, including crude oil, natural gas and NGL.
 The result has been significant volatility and a decline in the near and medium term price for these commodities.
-In general, the oil and gas industry has reacted with reductions to capital and other spending, as well as shutting in production or increasing inventories in order to manage the current price environment.
 The duration of the current commodity price volatility is uncertain.